danrpts/dlist/README.md

 Node([element, backlink, forelink])
 ---
 The inherited Dictionary methods are used to manage Node attributes: `element, backlink, forelink`.
+The `Node` constructor can accept these attributes as optional parameters.
 Node also exposes an API for quick state access and manipulation:
 ### nullify()
   Removes a node's forward and backward links.
 ### whoami()